Any product, process, or project that is graded or required for the completion of a course or program.

 Governance

 A prescribed process that identifies who has the primary and/or advisory responsibility for select decisions at various stages of the curriculum approval process.
-The College and Institute Act defines the governance bodies at VCC as the Board of Governors and Education Council.
-The Board Finance and Audit Committee and EDCO's Curriculum Standing Committee are also governance bodies at VCC.
+The governance bodies at VCC are the Board of Governors and Education Council.

-A Ministry of Advanced Education, Skills & Training process that includes a web-based system designed to manage and support the post-secondary submission and review of degree and non-degree diploma programs, or a certificate that leads to a diploma.
+A Ministry of Post-Secondary Education and Future Skills process that includes a web-based system designed to manage and support the post-secondary submission and review of degree and non-degree diploma programs, or a certificate that leads to a diploma.

 Program Content Guide